Pearson-Higher-Ed/alerts/README.contribute.md

 To hook up your project to Origami continuous integration, a one-time manual process is currently required.

-Please send the request to do this to: pearson-design-accelerator@pearson.com
+Please send the request to: pearson-design-accelerator@pearson.com or [HipChat](https://pearson.hipchat.com/chat/room/1469228)

 ### GitHub